 Meg is a contributing editor and former columnist for Inc. magazine.
-Meg’s column, “Balancing Acts,” explored the intersection of family and business and work/life balance issues in an entrepreneurial setting.
-She also addresses this subject in speaking appearances.
+She continues to address this subject in her blog on Inc.com and in speaking appearances.
 (For a compendium of Meg’s writing, see her website, www.meghirshberg.com.)
 Meg’s book, For Better or For Work: A Survival Guide for Entrepreneurs and Their Families, expands on her column topics.
 Entrepreneur magazine selected Meg’s book as one of the five best business books of 2012, and Axiom Business Book Awards selected For Better or For Work as the 2013 “Gold” winner for books about entrepreneurship.

 Meg is not an entrepreneur, but has been married to one for 30 years.
 Family members are always, for better and sometimes for worse, caught up in the vortex of any entrepreneurial business.
 In her book and speaking appearances, Meg delves into the challenges that arise when a couple is married to a business as well as to each other.
 She proposes strategies and solutions for coping with these common problems, based on her own experience and those of the hundreds of entrepreneurs and spouses she interviewed for the book.